Per-camera VMS licensing breaks down at scale. Learn why unlimited stream pricing represents the future of video management.

 Unlimited stream pricing decouples the VMS license cost from the number of cameras in the deployment.
 Instead of paying per camera, organizations pay a flat monthly or annual subscription that includes connectivity for as many cameras as the underlying hardware can support.
 This model recognizes that the marginal cost of adding an additional stream to a modern, efficiently designed VMS is negligible, especially when the streaming engine is built to handle thousands of concurrent connections on a single node.

 Visylix implements this model with transparent tier based subscriptions.
-The Starter plan at $49 per month supports up to 16 cameras and is ideal for small businesses.
-The Pro plan at $99 per month and the Scale plan at $299 per month both support unlimited cameras, differentiated by features like advanced analytics, priority support, and multi site management.
+The Starter plan at $49 per month is ideal for small businesses, the Pro plan at $99 per month supports unlimited cameras with full API access, and the Scale plan at $399 per month bundles Face Recognition AI with unlimited cameras.
+Enterprise plans include all 12 AI models with custom pricing.
 For Indian customers, equivalent plans are available in INR at competitive local pricing.
 This structure gives organizations predictable monthly costs regardless of how aggressively they scale their camera infrastructure.

 A mid size manufacturing company operating 6 factories previously spent over $180,000 annually on VMS licenses and maintenance for 600 cameras across their facilities.
 When budgeting for expansion to 3 additional plants, the projected VMS cost increase of $90,000 became a significant barrier to the security upgrade.
 After migrating to Visylix, their annual VMS software cost dropped to $3,588, freeing over $175,000 per year that was redirected to higher resolution cameras and additional coverage points.

 A retail chain with 45 stores experienced a similar transformation.
 Their legacy VMS charged per camera for both the base license and analytics modules, resulting in annual software costs exceeding $120,000 for 450 cameras.
-With Visylix, they consolidated to a single Scale plan at $299 per month for unlimited cameras across all locations.
-The annual cost dropped from $120,000 to $3,588, and they gained access to all 12 AI models at no additional charge.
-The savings funded a complete camera refresh across their highest traffic stores.
+With Visylix, they consolidated to a single Scale plan at $399 per month for unlimited cameras with Face Recognition AI across all locations.
+The annual cost dropped from $120,000 to $4,788, and the savings funded a complete camera refresh across their highest traffic stores.

 The shift away from per camera licensing mirrors broader trends in enterprise software.
 Just as SaaS companies moved from per seat licensing to usage based or flat rate models, VMS vendors will increasingly face pressure to justify per camera charges as hardware costs decline and camera counts explode.
 The proliferation of inexpensive 4K cameras, the growth of IoT video sensors, and the emergence of smart city projects with tens of thousands of cameras all accelerate this transition.